The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-web-applications/6-promises.md

 rollPromise
   .then((successMessage) => {
     console.log(successMessage);
     // Prints "Success!
-X was rolled" (where X is a number 3-6) })
+X was rolled" (assuming X is a number 3-6) })
   .catch((failureMessage) => {
     console.error(failureMessage);
     // Prints "Failure.
-X was rolled" (where X is 1 or 2) })
+X was rolled" (assuming X is 1 or 2) })
 ```